itsnwa/hyde/README.md

 Google Analytics can be enabled by assigning your tracking code to `Site Configuration` -> `Additional Settings` -> `Google Analytics Tracking Code`.

-If you don't have a Google Analytics Account you'll have to sign up for an account [here](https://marketingplatform.google.com/about/analytics/).
+If you don't have a Google Analytics Account you can sign up for an account [here](https://marketingplatform.google.com/about/analytics/).

 ***